 Popular Theatres in Bangalore

-- PVR Orion Mall - Rajajinagar Orion Mall, 3rd Floor, Brigade Gateway, Dr Rajkumar Road, Malleshwaram, Rajajinagar
+- PVR - Orion Mall - Rajajinagar Orion Mall, 3rd Floor, Brigade Gateway, Dr Rajkumar Road, Malleshwaram, Yestwantpur, Rajajinagar

 - Gopalan Cinemas - Rajarajeshwari Nagar Gopalan Arcade Mall, Nayandana Halli, Mysore Road, Rajarajeshwari Nagar

-- PVR Bengaluru - Classic Cinemas, Koramangala The Forum Shopping Mall, 21 & 22, 3rd Floor, 6th Block, Hosur Road, Adugodi Main Road, Koramangala
+- PVR - Forum Shopping Mall, Classic, Koramangala The Forum Shopping Mall, 21 & 22, 3rd Floor, 6th Block, Hosur Road, Adugodi Main Road, Koramangala

-- Rockline Cinemas - T Dasarahalli No.8, Rockline Mall, Jalahalli Cross Tumkur Road, T Dasarahalli
+- Rockline Cinemas - T Dasarahalli Rockline Mall, 8, Jalahalli Cross Tumkur Road, T Dasarahalli